 Disciplinary literacy emphasises ways of knowing and communicating knowledge within a subject discipline.
 It helps students understand how language works in different subject areas and supports their understanding of:

 - how question phrasing will shape the answer expected

 - how to interpret the written and graphic materials used for learning.

 Our curriculum planning identifies the tier two (general academic) and three (subject specific) vocabulary that is taught in lessons.
 A range of direct and indirect instructional strategies are used to teach disciplinary literacy.
 These include, but are not limited to, supplying illustrations, descriptions and examples of vocabulary use, and teaching grammatical forms, roots, and affixes of words.

 From the Summer term 2021 students will follow the Accelerated Reader programme, which encourages rapid progress in literacy and confidence in reading for pleasure.
 All students in key stages 2 and 3 undergo a reading age assessment each term.
-The English department and Literacy Lead look at reading ages and scales reading scores with the SENCo and Deputy Headteacher Assessment and Curriculum to quickly identify students who need extra intervention to improve their literacy levels.
+The English department and Literacy Lead look at reading ages and scales reading scores with the SENCo and Vice Principal Assessment and Curriculum to quickly identify students who need extra intervention to improve their literacy levels.

 Dependent upon need, there are a range of specialist interventions we use to support our students in improving their literacy at an early stage of their education.
 These interventions include, but are not limited to, phonics intervention, vocabulary, and grammar boosters.